-This post about how to raise a confident daughter is written in partnership with Matilda Jane Clothing.
+Do you have a daughter?
+Here are my top tips for how to raise a strong and confident daughter who recognizes her full potential.
+This post is written in partnership with Matilda Jane Clothing.
 All thoughts and opinions are my own.

 Raising girls isn’t easy.
 I remember the moment that I found out we were having a daughter.
 I was terrified.